MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 There are some things to keep in mind about *SConfig.*

--	On Windows Server 2022 (deployed in Server Core installation option) and Azure Stack HCI, *SConfig* runs automatically after user sign in, unless auto-launch is disabled.
+-	On Windows Server 2022 (deployed in Server Core installation option) and Azure Stack HCI, *SConfig* runs automatically after user signs in, unless autolaunch is disabled.
 -	Starting with Windows Server 2022 and Azure Stack HCI, *SConfig* is based on PowerShell.
-This means that if you uninstall PowerShell, *SConfig* won't run, and you will only be able to use the legacy Command prompt (CMD) and related tools such as [netsh.exe](/windows-server/networking/technologies/netsh/netsh) and [diskpart.exe](/windows-server/administration/windows-commands/diskpart).
+It means that if you uninstall PowerShell, *SConfig* won't run, either automatically, or if you try to launch it manually.
+You will only be able to use the legacy Command prompt (CMD) and related tools such as [netsh.exe](/windows-server/networking/technologies/netsh/netsh) and [diskpart.exe](/windows-server/administration/windows-commands/diskpart).
 (As a separate note, [diskpart is deprecated](/windows/compatibility/vds-is-transitioning-to-windows-storage-management-api) and might not provide full functionality.
 For example, it cannot manage Storage Spaces.)
 -	*SConfig* will restart automatically if you accidentally close the existing PowerShell window.
 -	You must be a member of the local Administrators group to use *SConfig.*
 -	You can use *SConfig* in the following scenarios: